 - Boost employability with a range of transferable skills: our current students cite confidence, communication skills and teamwork as the top skills they gain from the role.

 - Opportunities for personal and professional development: we put on optional workshops to support students’ development needs.
-This year they have included accredited First Aid and Mental Health Training and sessions from Teach First on leadership and classroom management.
+Previously this has included accredited First Aid and Mental Health Training and sessions from Teach First on leadership and classroom management.

-- Flexibility: Student Advocates don’t have fixed hours – we email out about work opportunities so that students can fit their work around studies and work as much or as little as they like.
+- Flexibility: Liverpool Advocates don’t have fixed hours – we send out messages on Microsoft Teams about work opportunities so that students can fit their work around studies and work as much or as little as they like.

 - Job satisfaction: Working with children and young people and helping inspire them to fulfil their potential is extremely rewarding and memorable.
-Student Advocates can really make a difference.
+Liverpool Advocates can really make a difference.

-- Student Advocates are valued employees of the University and this is recognised through the fact that all Advocates have a 0 hours contract and are entitled to accrue holiday pay.
+- Liverpool Advocates are valued employees of the University and this is recognised through the fact that all Advocates have a 0 hours contract and are entitled to accrue holiday pay.